Galleries

 An 1880's Thomson Dynamo runs again to celebrate 125 years of electric lights in Edmonton.

-View the Video on you Tube The Edmonton Power Historical Foundation is excited to have this Thomson Houston dynamo running again in time to commemorate the 125th anniversary of electric lights in Edmonton.
-The first generator to provide electric ...
+The Edmonton Power Historical Foundation was able to have this Thomson Houston dynamo running again in time to commemorate the 125th anniversary of electric lights in Edmonton.
+The first generator to provide electric power in 1891 in Edmonton was a Thomson ...

 read more